varunkumargande/project-volvo/README.md

      });
    }, [])
 ```
-but I Installed react-Query as it has some advantages
+but I Installed React-Query as it has some advantages
 => Installed and used vcc-ui as recommended in bonus steps
 => Installed some liniting packages like prettier and added to scripts